tekknolagi/tekknolagi.github.com/favorites.md

 title: Favorite Things
 ---

-Here are some of my favorite personal websites:
+Here are some personal websites I think look good:

 <ul>
   {% for website in site.data.sites %}